saturnlighting/literature-review/README.md

 Previous research has found a clear association between active travel or physical activity levels and road lighting (references needed).

-“Studies in both developed world and Sub-Saharan African (SSA) urban contexts point out that lack of street lighting can decrease the levels of cycling (Ribbens 2008; Segadilha and Sanches 2014; Winters and Teschke 2010) .
+“Studies in both developed world cities (DWC) and Sub-Saharan African (SSA) urban contexts point out that lack of street lighting can decrease the levels of cycling (Ribbens 2008; Segadilha and Sanches 2014; Winters and Teschke 2010) .
 Ribbens (2008) indicate that cyclists avoid poorly lit streets in the townships of South Africa.
 Buyana and Shuaib (2014) indicate that cyclists in the suburbs of Kampala are likely to forego a trip if the access road is not well-lit.
 Similarly, Winters et al.
 (2010) in their study in Vancouver (Canada) cite that not well-lit